rvallely/the-pulse/README.md

 ## Backend

 The backend repo for this application: https://github.com/rvallely/ncNewsApp .
-TODO

-The hosted API of this back-end project: https://rosie-nc-news-app.herokuapp.com/api.
-TODO
+The hosted API of this back-end project: https://the-pulse-dbf9.onrender.com/api .

 Using the endpoints and the 'queries' and 'params' listed for each endpoint on the hosted API, you can change the URL and access data in the database.